Tick

 At HomeAbroad Loans, we evaluate several key factors that determine your loan terms and refinancing options, all of which are influenced by the size of your down payment:

-Our team at HomeAbroad Loans evaluates risk through the loan-to-value (LTV) ratio, which compares the loan amount to the property’s purchase price or appraised value.
+Our loan officers at HomeAbroad Loans evaluate risk through the loan-to-value (LTV) ratio, which compares the loan amount to the property’s purchase price or appraised value.
 A larger down payment lowers the LTV, reducing risk and helping you secure better loan terms, including lower interest rates.

-For those looking to lower monthly payments or secure a better interest rate, we offer rate-term refinance options, allowing you to refinance your DSCR loan without increasing your loan balance.
-In this scenario, maintaining a favorable LTV ratio is key, often based on your initial down payment and current property equity.
+For those seeking to lower monthly payments or secure a more favourable interest rate, we offer rate-term refinance options, enabling you to refinance your DSCR loan without increasing your loan balance.
+In this scenario, maintaining a favourable LTV ratio is key, often based on your initial down payment and current property equity.

 Our cash-out refinance option lets you tap into your property’s equity, allowing you to refinance for a larger amount than the current loan balance.
-To maintain favorable loan conditions, HomeAbroad Loans generally requires a higher down payment or greater equity to ensure a strong LTV ratio.
+To maintain favourable loan conditions, HomeAbroad Loans generally require a higher down payment or greater equity to ensure a strong LTV ratio.

-At HomeAbroad Loans, we tailor our down payment requirements to support both domestic and foreign investors, ensuring you have the flexibility and financing options to maximize your investment returns.
+At HomeAbroad Loans, we tailor our loan products and down payment requirements to support foreign national investors, ensuring you have the flexibility and financing options to maximise your investment returns.

 Benefits of a Larger Down Payment for DSCR Loans